 Golden Takin – two separate sightings (one juvenile, and then three adults).
 Tracks were everywhere and they seem fairly common in the mountains.
 If you want to see one I imagine you’d be pretty likely to succeed in 2 or 3 days.

-Chinese Serow – again fairly widespread.
+Serow (Capricon sumatraensis) – again fairly widespread.
 Their latrine sites at cliff bases were quite common.
 That said, despite two half-days of intensive searching we couldn’t find the animals themselves (though the weather was a factor) and so they seem to be quite elusive.
 I saw one while spotlighting on the last evening.

 Giant Panda – they are around and you have a reasonable chance of finding one (I’m guessing a 60% chance over a week’s worth of looking).
 We saw evidence of animals most days (Pandas must stop to crap every 10 metres I reckon).
 They are of course rather shy and sleep during the middle of the day.
 The best seasons for looking are reputedly late autumn and early spring (just before the first snow, and just as the snow is melting).